Chevrolet C/K (third generation): Interior

-Soft touch materials were used throughout the passenger cabin, such as the dashboard, doors (arm rests), steering wheel, and shift levers.
+Soft-touch materials were used throughout the passenger cabin, such as the dashboard, doors (arm rests), steering wheel, and shift levers.
 Subtle grained interior panels and bright metal work was used on the inside with high-quality materials also used on the outside, like chrome, aluminum, and polished stainless steel, particularly on top-of-the-line luxury Silverado or Sierra Classic trim levels.
 Custom Vinyl vinyl or soft Custom Cloth cloth and velour seating surfaces were used along with fabric headliners, door inserts, and plush carpeting, depending on the trim level.
 Upper class trim levels also used acoustic deadening materials for quieter ride comfort.
 From model years 1973 to 1977, chestnut wood grain inserts were used on the dashboard and doors for further visual enhancement.
 The wood grain inserts were replaced by bright brushed aluminum inserts for model years 1978 to 1987.
 A Delco AM/FM audio sound system and an all-season climate control system were optional extras.

 The four-door crew cab was offered in two configurations.
 Along with the standard six-seat (badged as "3+3") crew cab, a "Bonus Cab" configuration was offered, deleting the rear seat of the crew cab (effectively a 3-seat truck with a large internal storage area).

 Trim

 The usage of the C/K nomenclature was carried over from the previous generation, with "C" denoting two-wheel drive trucks and "K" denoting four-wheel drive vehicles.
-Chevrolet trucks were denoted in a 10/20/30 series (for 1/2-ton, 3/4-ton, and 1-ton); GMC trucks returned as a 1500/2500/3500 series (15/25/35 for 1973-80).
+Chevrolet trucks were denoted in a 10/20/30 series (for 1/2-ton, 3/4-ton, and 1-ton); GMC trucks returned as a 1500/2500/3500 series (badged 15/25/35 from 1973–80).
 While the Chevrolet Cheyenne and GMC Sierra names were carried over from the previous generation, this generation marked the introduction of the Chevrolet Silverado and Chevrolet Scottsdale trims.